luizbgomide/sovereign/rules.md

 ### Encounters and Surprise
 Usually, PCs are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
 If they burst in on the natives suddenly, however, the locals might be too stunned to act for a round.

-If the GM thinks this is possible, give it X-out-of-6 odds.
+If the GM thinks this is possible, use an opposed roll.
+Represent bursting into a room as group Str/Exert vs Wis/Notice.
+Represent sneaking up on a group as group Dex/Sneak vs Wis/Notice.

 If the PCs run into a Wandering Encounter in a room, the creatures will enter through one of the available entrances.
 In the corridors outside, they’re usually 1d8 x 10 feet away when first spotted or heard, assuming there’s enough space for such a distance.

 Remember to make a reaction roll when PCs encounter creatures.
 Not every group of dungeon denizens will immediately lunge for their weapons.